How will the new Airbnb taxation effect rentals in Mexico?

 Will you need to declare your income in your home country if you are paying taxes in Mexico?

 There are double taxation treaties between Mexico and some of the countries that foreigners come from.
-The Mexican IRS (Hacienda) will provide a document stating that you payed taxes.
+The Mexican IRS (Hacienda) will provide a document stating that you paid taxes.
 If you do not have an RFC and you pay 20% tax on the money you gained via your rental, then this would be deducted from your tax rate in your home country.
 For example, if your tax rate is 30% in your home country and you paid 20% in Mexico, then you would pay 10% in your home country.

 This will be different for each individual depending on what country is your tax home.
 This is where an international accountant can be handy.